Registration for FALL 2019-20 programs is NOW OPEN! Scroll down for the links to register.

 What has been engineered to help with stormwater problems in your community?
 Is it meeting different stakeholders’ criteria for success?
-Students will apply science and engineering practices as they investigate what engineers have done to help with stormwater problems.
-Specific investigations, models, and explanations vary depending on student interests and the site being investigated.
+Students will apply science and engineering practices as they investigate what engineers have done to help with local stormwater problems.
 This program is taught by IslandWood staff.

 Who: 4th and 5th graders in Seattle

 Time: 3.5 hours including lunch break; 9:30-1:00

 Where: A stream &/or stormwater infrastructure location as close to your school as possible.
 Our sites include: Thornton Creek Water Quality Channel, High Point Development, and Be’er Sheva Park.

 When : late September-December (fall); March-April (winter); April-June (spring)

 Cost: FREE!
 This program is fully funded by Seattle Public Utilities.
 Transportation assistance available.